Lee Jarvis

 We had a very good side who enjoyed each other’s company on and off the pitch, and we reached the inaugural Celtic League final, losing to Munster at the Millennium Stadium.

-Lyn told me he was going to go with Gavin Henson as his 10 at the Ospreys when regional rugby came in, so I moved to Newport Gwent .
-Again, I enjoyed my time there, but the group wasn't as close-knit because boys were spread all over the place.
+Lyn told me he was going to go with Gavin Henson as his 10 at the Ospreys when regional rugby came in, so I moved to Newport Gwent Dragons.
+Again, I enjoyed my time there, but the group wasn’t as close-knit because boys were spread all over the place.
 Even so, we managed to get some decent results under Mike Ruddock and Clive Griffiths.

-From there I left Wales to try something new, playing in the with the .
-It's a tough old league with some long trips but I enjoyed the change of scene and stayed on in Penzance for a couple more years, playing part-time rugby with Mounts Bay while starting to get my coaching qualifications at Truro College alongside Ricky Pellow, the current Exeter skills coach.
-We won the Intermediate Cup at Twickenham which was a great day out.
+From there I left Wales to try something new, playing in the with the Cornish Pirates.
+It’s a tough old league with some long trips but I enjoyed the change of scene and stayed on in Penzance for a couple more years, playing part-time rugby with Mounts Bay while starting to get my coaching qualifications at Truro College alongside Ricky Pellow, the current Exeter skills coach.
+We won the Intermediate Cup at which was a great day out.

-After returning home, Cardiff won the Welsh when I was assistant to Phil Davies and then Merthyr did the same, after coming up through the leagues, in my first role as a head coach.
+After returning home, Cardiff won the Welsh when I was assistant to Phil Davies and then did the same, after coming up through the leagues, in my first role as a head coach.

 It was a special time, but I knocked it on the head two or three years ago; it had run its course and now I’m focusing on my new job as a signaller in the railway industry.